skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

-# Smart Web Crawler Demo
+# Smart News Crawler Demo - News and Content in Exchange for Identity

 In this demo, we’ll explore how Skyfire enables seamless, token-based identification for crawling protected websites, and how its identification-based access model benefits both data providers and consumers.